sasstools/sass-lint/docs/rules/no-url-protocols.md

 }
 ```

-When `protocol-relative-urls: true`, the following are allowed:
+When `allow-protocol-relative-urls: true`, the following are allowed:

 ```scss
 .foo {